-In order to protect yourself against these unauthorised communications, ESMA advises you to check whether the e-mail received is genuine.
-For example, you may want to inform your superior in case of suspicious e-mails received in a professional capacity.
+If you receive dubious or obviously fraudulent requests, do not access any links or reply or provide personal information.
+In order to protect yourself against these unauthorised communications, ESMA advises you to check whether the e-mail received is genuine, and inform your superior in case of suspicious e-mails.

 - ESMA’s official website can be found at www.esma.europa.eu

-If you have doubts or suspicions about the authenticity of any correspondence received that claims to be from or linked to ESMA or its representatives, please forward the concerned emails as an attachment to firstname.lastname@example.org
+- In case of doubts or suspicions about the authenticity of any correspondence received that claims to be from or linked to ESMA or its representatives, forward the concerned emails as an attachment to firstname.lastname@example.org

-You may also want to report the suspicious communication to your domestic law enforcement authorities i.e. to your local police or to the national public body responsible for investigating financial frauds and scams.
+- Report the suspicious communication to your domestic law enforcement authorities i.e. to your local police or to the national public body responsible for investigating financial frauds and scams

-For helpful information on your rights as a victim of a crime in an EU country, please visit the European Justice website.
+- Check your rights as a victim of a crime on the European e-Justice Portal